 During the inspection the welfare of each animal must be observed.
 If any animal is not in a state of well-being, it must be cared for immediately and corrective measures must be taken.
 During a time of increased risk to health and welfare, inspections must be increased as necessary to protect the animal's well-being.
-4.0.2 - 4.0.3 Not allocated.

-4.0.4 Animals must be maintained at body condition score 2 or above on a 1-5 scale.

-4.0.5 Breeding animals must not exceed body condition score 4 on a 1-5 scale.
+- 4.0.2 4.0.3 Not allocated. - 4.0.4 Animals must be maintained at body condition score 4 or above on a 1-9 scale or body condition score 2 or above on a 1-5 scale. - 4.0.5 Breeding animals must not exceed body condition score 7 on a 1-9 scale or body condition score 4 on a 1-5 scale.

-4.1 Shearing
+4.1 Not Allocated.